KhangTGR/asm3-clouddev-team2/README.txt

+### **Application Architecture and Deployment Overview**

-This applicaiton consists of frontend and backend.
-How they are deployed in AWS The attached architecture diagram provides a comprehensive visual representation of the described architecture.
-Key components and their interactions are labeled and color-coded for clarity.
-It demonstrates:
+This application consists of frontend and backend services, deployed on AWS infrastructure.
+The attached architecture diagram provides a detailed and visually organized representation of the architecture.
+Key components, their interactions, and roles are clearly labeled and color-coded for easy comprehension.

+The diagram highlights:
-Traffic flow from users through the ALB to the backend and frontend tasks.
+1. **Traffic Flow**: User requests are routed through the Application Load Balancer (ALB) to the backend and frontend tasks.

-Integration between serverless components (API Gateway, Lambda functions, S3, DynamoDB, and SNS).
+2. **Serverless Integrations**: Event-driven workflows leveraging API Gateway, Lambda functions, S3, DynamoDB, and SNS.

-Secure isolation of private and public subnets.
+3. **Subnet Isolation**: Secure separation of private and public subnets.

-Administrative access via the Bastion Host.
+4. **Administrative Access**: Bastion Host facilitates secure developer access to private resources.

 This architecture adheres to AWS best practices for security, scalability, and maintainability.

-These sections outline the AWS services utilized in our project, organized into three primary components: Networking, Compute, and Serverless.
-The architecture is visually represented in the attached diagram, ensuring clarity on the relationships between services and their roles.

-Networking

-The networking setup is structured around a single Virtual Private Cloud (VPC), which is divided into four subnets:

-Two Public Subnets (Public Subnet 1 and 2): Used to deploy resources requiring internet access, such as the Application Load Balancer (ALB) and the Bastion Host (EC2).

-Two Private Subnets (DB Subnet 1 and 2): Reserved for secure resources, including Amazon RDS for PostgreSQL and Amazon ElastiCache for Redis, which do not require direct internet connectivity.

-Key components include:

-Internet Gateway (IGW): Provides internet access to resources in the public subnets.

-Route Tables: Manage the routing of traffic between the subnets and the internet gateway, isolating traffic between public and private subnets.

-Security Groups:

-Load Balancer Security Group: Accepts incoming traffic from users and routes it to the application tasks.

-Frontend/Backend Application Security Group: Allows communication only from the ALB and between backend services as necessary.

-Database Security Group: Permits secure access exclusively from the application tasks.

-Bastion Host Security Group: Grants administrative access for developers to connect to private resources, such as databases or caches, using the Bastion Host.

-The networking setup ensures secure, controlled access for both user traffic and administrative activities, as depicted in the diagram.

-Serverless

-The serverless architecture handles event-driven workflows and backend services using Amazon API Gateway, AWS Lambda, and other serverless resources.
-API Gateway exposes six key routes, facilitating operations as outlined in the diagram:

-/subscribe: Triggers an AWS Step Functions workflow, which validates user subscriptions to an SNS (Simple Notification Service) Topic.
-This workflow integrates with a Lambda function for subscription checking and sends confirmation emails via SNS if necessary.

-/send-otp: Invokes a Lambda function to generate and send OTP codes to user emails through SNS.

-/create-event: Processes user-submitted event images via a Lambda function and stores them in an S3 Bucket.

-/create-ticket: Generates and stores event registration QR codes in the S3 bucket, handled by a Lambda function.

-/get-qr-code: Fetches a pre-signed URL for event ticket QR codes stored in the S3 bucket.
-The pre-signed URL is time-limited for secure access.

-/log-activity: Logs user activities into Amazon DynamoDB for tracking and analytics.

-Additional serverless components:

-S3 Bucket: Stores event images and QR codes securely.
-The resources are accessed securely using pre-signed URLs.

-IAM Roles and Policies: Ensure minimal required permissions for Lambda functions and other AWS services, adhering to the principle of least privilege.

-The serverless workflow simplifies the architecture and efficiently manages resources, as depicted on the upper right of the diagram.

-Compute

-The compute layer is built around Amazon ECS (Elastic Container Service) for deploying containerized applications.
-The architecture includes:

-Frontend and Backend Containers: Deployed as ECS tasks, with compute configurations defined in ECS Task Definitions.
-The container images are stored in Amazon ECR (Elastic Container Registry).

-Task Definitions: Define resource requirements (e.g., CPU, memory) and other configurations for both the frontend and backend tasks.

-Application Load Balancers (ALBs): Two ALBs are deployed:

-One ALB serves as the public-facing endpoint for frontend requests.

-The other ALB manages traffic to the backend services.

-Database Layer:

-Amazon RDS for PostgreSQL: Hosts the relational database, securely placed in private subnets.

-Amazon ElastiCache for Redis: Serves as an in-memory cache to optimize performance.

-Both database services are configured with private security groups and credentials securely stored in AWS Secrets Manager.

-Bastion Host (EC2): A secure administrative instance placed in a public subnet to provide restricted access to private resources for developers.

-The diagram clearly illustrates the compute workflow, showcasing how traffic flows through the ALB to the ECS services and securely communicates with the database layer.

-Finally, the entire infrastructure is provisioned and managed using AWS CloudFormation templates.
-CloudFormation ensures repeatability and consistency, allowing us to deploy the architecture with a single operation
+Below is a detailed breakdown of the architecture, categorized into Networking, Serverless, and Compute components.

+---

+### **Networking**

+The networking setup is built around a single **Virtual Private Cloud (VPC)**, divided into **four subnets** for secure and efficient resource management:
+1. **Public Subnets (2)**: Host internet-facing resources such as the ALB and Bastion Host (EC2).
+2. **Private Subnets (2)**: Securely host resources like Amazon RDS for PostgreSQL and Amazon ElastiCache for Redis, isolated from direct internet access.

+**Key Networking Components:**
+- **Internet Gateway (IGW):** Provides internet access to resources in public subnets.
+- **Route Tables:** Direct traffic between subnets and the IGW while isolating private subnet traffic.
+- **Security Groups:**
+  - **Load Balancer Security Group:** Routes user traffic to application tasks.
+  - **Frontend/Backend Security Groups:** Restrict access to ALB traffic and inter-service communication.
+  - **Database Security Group:** Allows secure access exclusively from application tasks.
+  - **Bastion Host Security Group:** Facilitates secure administrative access to private resources like databases and caches.

+This robust networking design ensures secure, controlled access for both user-facing traffic and administrative activities, as depicted in the diagram.

+---

+### **Serverless Components**

+The serverless architecture simplifies event-driven workflows and backend service management, leveraging a combination of AWS API Gateway, Lambda, S3, DynamoDB, and SNS.

+**Key API Gateway Routes and Workflows:**
+1. **`/subscribe`**: Initiates a Step Functions workflow to validate user subscriptions to an SNS topic.
+Confirmation emails are sent via SNS when validated.
+2. **`/send-otp`**: Invokes a Lambda function to generate and send OTP codes to user emails through SNS.
+3. **`/create-event`**: Processes event images uploaded by users via Lambda, storing them securely in an S3 bucket.
+4. **`/create-ticket`**: Generates QR codes for event registrations and saves them in an S3 bucket.
+5. **`/get-qr-code`**: Fetches a time-limited pre-signed URL for secure access to QR codes stored in S3.
+6. **`/log-activity`**: Logs user activities in DynamoDB for tracking and analytics purposes.

+**Additional Serverless Components:**
+- **Amazon S3**: Stores event images and QR codes securely, accessed through pre-signed URLs.
+- **IAM Roles and Policies**: Follow the principle of least privilege, granting only necessary permissions to Lambda functions and other AWS services.

+These serverless components ensure efficient resource utilization and support highly scalable, event-driven workflows, as depicted in the upper right of the diagram.

+---

+### **Compute**

+The compute layer uses **Amazon ECS (Elastic Container Service)** for deploying containerized applications, offering scalability and high availability.

+**Key Compute Components:**
+1. **Frontend and Backend Services**: Deployed as ECS tasks with configurations defined in task definitions.
+Images are securely stored in Amazon ECR.
+2. **Task Definitions**: Specify resource requirements (CPU, memory) for both frontend and backend services.
+3. **Application Load Balancers (ALBs)**:
+   - One ALB routes public-facing traffic to the frontend service.
+   - Another ALB manages backend service traffic.

+**Database Layer:**
+- **Amazon RDS (PostgreSQL):** Hosts the relational database securely in private subnets.
+- **Amazon ElastiCache (Redis):** Provides in-memory caching to enhance performance.

+Both databases are protected with private security groups and their credentials are managed securely using AWS Secrets Manager.

+**Administrative Access:**
+- **Bastion Host (EC2):** A secure instance in a public subnet, granting developers restricted access to private resources for administrative purposes.

+The compute layer ensures seamless traffic flow from the ALB to ECS tasks and secure interactions with the database layer, as shown in the diagram.

+---

+### **Automation with AWS CloudFormation**

+The entire infrastructure is provisioned and managed using AWS CloudFormation templates.
+This approach ensures:
+- **Repeatability**: Consistent resource deployment across environments.
+- **Efficiency**: Single-operation deployment of the entire architecture.

+---